MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DeviceManagement.md

 7. Navigate to Workplace -> Enrollments.

-8. In the UPN field enter the account you wish to enroll your device under (i.e. trmck@contoso.co) and click **Add**.
+8. In the UPN field, enter the account you wish to enroll your device under (i.e. trmck@contoso.co) and click **Add**.

    ![Workplace enrollments filled](../media/ManagingDevices/WICD-Workplace-Enrollments-UPN-Filled.png)

-9. For AuthPolicy choose between Username Password based authentication (OnPremises) or Certificate based authentication.
+9. For AuthPolicy choose between Username Password based authentication (OnPremises) or Certificate-based authentication.

 10. Enter the Discovery Service URL for your MDM server.